No More Suicide Notes

 During my first semester at Wesley College of Education, 2006, a call came from my mum one day after lectures.
-I was informed of the death of a relative whom I call an elder brother.
+I was informed of the death of a relative whom I called an elder brother.
 He had lived with us for about ten years.

 Hard Times Beckoning